ippsketch/p5js-animation-to-png-template/README.md

-# p5js to .png Template
+# p5js Animation to .png Template

 This is a template for saving p5.js animations to a png file using [CCpapture.js](https://github.com/spite/ccapture.js/)